HealthInfo Canterbury

 The Shingrix vaccine is used to protect adults against shingles.
 It's given as two injections, two to six months apart.

 Shingrix is funded for 65-year-olds.
-This means you can get free vaccinations at your general practice.
+This means you can get free vaccinations at your general practice and some pharmacies.

 If you're between 50 and 65, or 66 or older, you can get the vaccinations at your general practice and some pharmacies, but you'll have to pay for them.